|

 laundry line, well used

-candles, very useful and romantic in 3rd world
+candles, very useful in the developing world

-address book, essential
+paper address book, essential

-earplugs, moderately useful
+earplugs, useful

-digital thermometer, used once.
+digital thermometer, only used once.

-drugs: Cipro antibiotic, ibuprofen, sinus meds, boro cream antiseptic
+medication including a strong antibiotic, ibuprofen, sinus meds, boro cream antiseptic

-local variety of bug spray, contains citronella
+local variety of bug spray

-mini flashlight, saved my life
+mini flashlight, has saved my life

-soap wrapped in one Ziploc bag
+soap wrapped in a Ziploc freezer bag

 lots of shitty Ziplock brand bags that were broken.